 The 1949 season was a historic one for the New York Giants, but not necessarily due to performance on the field.

 The 1949 Giants finished 73-81 and in fifth place in the National League.
 But on July 8, 1949, the franchise would be changed forever.
-On that afternoon, Monte Irvin and Hank Thompson would become the first African-Americans to play for the Giants in a game against the Brooklyn Dodgers at Ebbets Field.
+On that afternoon, Monte Irvin and Hank Thompson would become the first Black players on the Giants in a game against the Brooklyn Dodgers at Ebbets Field.

-Thompson broke into the majors with the St. Louis Browns in 1947, becoming the third African-American to do so behind Jackie Robinson and Larry Doby.
+Thompson broke into the American League with the St. Louis Browns in 1947, becoming the third Black player in the AL or NL, following Jackie Robinson and Larry Doby.

-However, this was Thompson’s first big league game in nearly two years after being released by the Browns prior to the 1948 season.
-The game was Irvin’s big league debut following a nine-year career in the Negro Leagues.
+However, this was Thompson’s first AL or NL game in nearly two years after being released by the Browns prior to the 1948 season.
+The game was Irvin’s National League debut following a nine-year career in the Negro Leagues.